benmvp/slides/2017/nodevember/why-react.md

 - If replaced `<div>`, `<span>` & `<button>` w/ `View`, `Text` & `TouchableOpacity` components from `react-native`
 - You've got the makings a native app!
-- I remember when I wen to my first React Native workshop and was blown away
+- I remember when I went to a React Native workshop and was blown away
 - Everything I learned building React web apps, I could leverage in React Native
 - Just like w/ the web there are special considerations for native of course
 - Layout engine is different